 This work will determine whether continued operation and ownership of Lower St. Anthony Falls Lock and Dam and Lock and Dam 1 are in the federal interest, and if not, consider alternatives for disposal of the property.

-This work will determine whether continued operation and ownership of the Upper St. Anthony Falls Lock project is in the federal interest, and if not, consider alternatives for disposal of the property.
+The purpose of this work is to determine whether continued operation and ownership of the Upper St. Anthony Falls project is in the federal interest, and if not, consider alternatives for disposal of the property.

 Maintenance of dam spillway gates are required to avoid degradation and eventual replacement.
 Cost analyses show it is economically favorable to maintain these gates rather than replace them.
 There are also reliability and safety concerns with allowing the gates to degrade to the point that they must be replaced.